Ezequiel Tovar Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff leads the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks first in the league.

-- The Braves have the third-ranked team ERA across all league pitching staffs (3.83).
+- The Braves' 3.81 team ERA ranks third across all MLB pitching staffs.

-- Braves pitchers combine to surrender 135 home runs (one per game), the first-fewest in the league.
+- Braves pitchers combine to give up the first-fewest home runs in baseball (135 total, one per game).

+- Vines starts for the first time this season for the Braves.

+- The right-hander is making his MLB debut.
+He's 25 years old.

 © 2023 Data Skrive.
 All rights reserved.